knpuniversity/whats-new-symfony3/knpu/form-updates.md

 # Form Updates

 I know, I know, everyone *loves* it when the form system changes and breaks everything.
 Well, get ready: there are more changes in Symfony 2.8.
-And first, they're a little shocking.
+And at first, they're a little shocking.
 But I think you'll like them: it's a debateable step towards simplification.

 Let's create a registration form using this mysterious *new* stuff.
 Add a `Form`